wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1.md

 12) Repeate steps 7 - 11 for **Task Routed flow** and **Task Modified Flow**

-## Step 2: Node Authorization for Webex Contact Center Task nodes
+## Step 2: Node Authorization for Webex CC Task and Engage nodes

-Webex Connect is required to provide a valid access token for using various Webex Contact Center and imiengage APIs.
+> Webex Connect is required to provide a valid access token for using various Webex Contact Center and imiengage APIs.
 The access token is generated using the authorization details configured within the ‘Node Runtime Authorization’ field that Webex Contact Center users are required to provide during flow configuration.

 1) To authorize a pre-built integration go to Assets > Integrations.
 The integrations which are not yet authorized show the status as **Pending Authorization**.
 2) In front of **Webex CC Engage** Click Actions → Manage.